cd155/Algorithm_Design_with_Haskell/README.md

 # Using Haskell to Cracking the Code Interview
-Haskell Practice for solving real code problems, including Sorting, Searching, Tree, Graph and more.
+Haskell Practice for solving real code problems, including Sorting, Searching, Tree, Graph, Recursion, Dynamic Programming and more.

 ## Sorting
 - Bubble Sort